-Mariners Wharf is a fish out the car venue, it’s recently been changed to Pay and display ?.
+Mariners Wharf is a fish out the car venue, it’s now Pay and display.
 But don’t let that put you off as it’s comfortable fishing and well lit too.
 The mark is almost in the city centre so it’s easy enough to get too.
 There is enough room for 12 plus cars and there are usually plenty empty spaces.
 A similar amount of Anglers can be accommodated here too, there are more marks a short walk away.

 It is a high tide venue only as the water recedes away from the wall and closer to the channel at low.
 With this in mind, there is a gentle slope on the prom heading east from the parking / fishing.
 At low tide you can see the remains of an old jetty, people tend to avoid this part as it is very snaggy if you catch it on the retrieve.
 There are some cheap mixed rigs available here